 Thursday, June 7, 2012

-Snowy, red zone Avonside focus.
-Wed 06.06.12.
-Snowed all day in Christchurch.
+Snowy red-zone Avonside focus.
+Wednesday 06.06.12.
+It snowed all day in Christchurch.
 Ashburton & Christchurch were the coldest places in NZ: 1C (One News).
 At 6.30am, while driving Luke to his Hornby work, it was already sleeting & raining in the dark.
-The digital temperature sign by Copthorne Hotel, Memorial Ave, showed minus 1C.
+A digital temperature sign by Copthorne Hotel, Memorial Ave, showed minus 1C.

 Leah drove through snow for a late 11am start at her London St school.
-One child arrived in Leah's class.
-Parents decided not to bring kids to school, too snowy, slippery road dangerous.
+Only one child arrived for her class.
+Parents had decided not to send kids to school, as it was too snowy, roads were slippery & dangerous.
 That night 10cm of snow lay in our Burnside garden.

-Thurs 07.06.12.
-As the snow iced overnight, wheels spinning, I battled to drive my car out our Burnside driveway.
-Luke & Leah had to push a bit.
-Driving Luke to Hornby work, was like driving on glass.
-Late Wed afternoon, I did lots of garage drying out & snow digging on the driveway.
+Thursday 07.06.12.
+As snow had iced overnight, wheels spinning, I battled to drive my car out of our Burnside driveway.
+Luke & Leah pushed a bit.
+Driving Luke to Hornby work was like driving on slippery glass.
+Late Wednesday afternoon, I did lots of garage drying out & snow digging on our driveway.
 Most schools were closed.
 Late school start, 11am, I drove Leah to her London St school.
-Only 7 kids arrived at school for a couple of hours' lessons.
-Leah said, "It's the third year running, my teaching's disturbed by natural hassles, quakes then snows."
+Only seven kids arrived at school for a couple of hours' lessons.
+Leah said, "It's the third year running, that my teaching's disturbed by natural hassles, quakes then snows!"

-As the day was too short for my snapping pics of the snowy, red zone CBD, I circular trekked in snowy red zone Avonside: Swanns Rd Bridge, Retreat Rd, Avonside Dr along Avon River stopbank, returning to my car parked between Swanns Rd Bridge & Avonside Girls High ghost.
+As the day was too short for taking pics of the snowy red-zone-CBD, I circular-trekked snowy red-zone Avonside: Swanns Rd Bridge, Retreat Rd, Avonside Dr along Avon River stopbank, then I returned to my car parked between Swanns Rd Bridge & Avonside Girls High ruin.

 07.06.12.
 Black swans, Avon River, nr Swanns Rd Bridge